wvchallenges/opseng-challenge/README.md

 ### Deliverables

-1. A bash script called `aws-app.sh` that will:
+A bash script called `aws-app.sh` that will:
    * Launch the appropriate AWS services using the tool of your choice
    * Begin the configuration of the server using the tool of your choice
+   * Output a URL at the end where we can visit the app

+You're welcome to include other files in your repo if needed, but `aws-app.sh` is the only one we'll run.

 #### Notes